Students or Customers? The Term Makes a Difference

 As evidence of this, in a move contrary to the data, it appears our entire political system is headed in the direction of privatization in the realms of healthcare, the prison system, and education.
 In a New York Times article by Eduardo Porter, Professor of Economics Raymond Fisman summarizes the pervading for-profit frame of mind: “‘There’s a magical thinking among business executives that something about the profit motive makes everything run better….What is government going to be like when it is run by billionaire C.E.O.s that see the private sector as a solution to all the world’s problems?'”
-Porter continues, “A serious body of economics, not to mention reams of evidence from decades of privatizations around the world, suggests this belief is false” (par.
+Porter continues, “A serious body of economics, not to mention reams of evidence from decades of privatizations around the world, suggests this belief is false” (para.
 8-9).

 If we truly believe in access, opportunity, and support for students entering colleges and universities, especially our most at-risk students, we may wish to oppose this movement toward corporatization.
 One way to do this is to make long-term return on investment arguments that may persuade administrators, presidents, boards, and faculty to invest more funds in students without a guaranteed ROI that goes directly back into college coffers.
 In other words, it should be acceptable if colleges spend more money on initiatives that improve outcomes even though they may not see any of that money return to their bottom line immediately.
 If public colleges are indeed still “public,” then using them as a means by which to improve society should be welcomed and supported.

 Randal S. Franz, Professor of Management in the Schools of Business and Economics at Seattle Pacific University, would agree with this sentiment.
-After discussing the question of higher education’s clientele, Franz concludes, “Society is our customer” (p.
+After discussing the question of higher education’s clientele, Franz (1998) concluded, “Society is our customer” (p.
 64).
 This makes sense because society pays taxes, which pay for federal, state, and local subsidies of higher education.
 Remember, however, society also benefits from higher education in the form of lower crime rates, higher tax bases, lower unemployment, and many other advantages that accompany a more highly educated population.
 We can indeed have it all—increased profits and high spending in education—but we do have to wait a while for that profit.
 Thus we need to recognize that education is a long-term investment which pays off greatly.
 We also need to keep investing in it, in all levels, and to invest thoughtfully.

 Bailey, T. R., Jaggars, S. S., & Jenkins, D. (2015).
 Redesigning America’s community colleges: A clearer path to student success.
-Cambridge, MA: Harvard Press.
+Harvard Press.

 Franz , R. S. (1998).
 Whatever you do, don’t treat your students like customers!
-Journal of Management Education 22(1), 63–69.
-Retrieved from http://homepages.se.edu/cvonbergen/files/2013/01/Whatever-You-Do-Dont-Treat-Your-Students-Like-Customers1.pdf
+Journal of Management Education 22(1), 63–69. http://homepages.se.edu/cvonbergen/files/2013/01/Whatever-You-Do-Dont-Treat-Your-Students-Like-Customers1.pdf

 Porter, E. (2017, January 10).
 Prisons run by C.E.O.s?
 Privatization under Trump could carry a heavy price.
-The New York Times.
-Retrieved from https://www.nytimes.com/2017/01/10/business/economy/privatization-trump.html
+The New York Times. https://www.nytimes.com/2017/01/10/business/economy/privatization-trump.html

-State Higher Education Executive Officers Association.
+State Higher Education Executive Officers Association (SHEEO).
 (2015).
-State higher education finance: Fiscal year 2015.
-Boulder, CO: State Higher Education Executive Officers Association.
-Retrieved from http://sheeo.org/sites/default/files/project-files/SHEEO_FY15_Report_051816.pdf
+State higher education finance: Fiscal year 2015. https://www.luminafoundation.org/files/resources/state-higher-ed-finance-fy2015.pdf